zqfang/GSEApy/docs/index.rst

 5. The ``enrichr`` module enables you to perform gene set enrichment analysis using ``Enrichr`` API.
 Enrichr is open source and freely available online at: http://amp.pharm.mssm.edu/Enrichr .
 It runs very fast and generates results in txt format.

+6. The ``biomart`` module helps you convert gene ids using BioMart API.

 GSEAPY could be used for **RNA-seq, ChIP-seq, Microarry** data.
 It's used for convenient GO enrichments and produce **publishable quality figures** in python.